hanfengcan/easyBI/README.md

+# easyBI

+> A web project that can quickly visualize data.

-# mdiv
+## mdiv

-> a component of vue that div can move and resize
+> A component of vue that div can move and resize

 ## Build Setup